vluz/HelsinkiNLP-tests/README.md

 To run do `streamlit run trUAPT.py`
 <br>or<br>
 `streamlit run trENPT.py`

-It'll open the gui in your browser
+It'll open the gui in your default browser